 For personal or financial reasons you may decide not to hire a real estate agent.
 While this method may be less costly, there are many challenges to selling a home by yourself, so think carefully before making this decision.

 Arguably, the hardest part of a sale by owner (FSBO) is correctly pricing your home.
 You will want to examine listings in your immediate area (within a half mile of your home) to get an idea of the average home value in your neighborhood.
 From there, you should compare square footage, neighborhood barriers like roads and train tracks, etc., to come up with an asking price.
 Obviously, the features and condition of your home will also come into play.
 If you’re willing to spend a little money, you may want to hire an appraiser to advise you on the value of your home.

 It's also essential to market your home effectively.
-You'll likely be saving money by not paying an agent fee, so you may want to divert some of this capital toward a concentrated advertising strategy.
 Potential homebuyers typically prefer ads that present straight facts, figures and photographs.